Breaking A Lease To Buy A House: Can (And Should) You Do It?

 If you’re stuck in this predicament, read on for our guide to your options when breaking a lease to buy a house.

 Without a landlord’s permission, there aren’t actually many ways you can legally break a lease agreement early.
 It’s generally legally justifiable to break a lease in extreme circumstances – such as your apartment becoming uninhabitable, you have to move for military purposes or you’re in danger or a victim of domestic violence.
-If you just want to break a lease to move to a new house, it can be a little more complicated.
+If you just want to break a lease to buy a house, it can be a little more complicated.

 Lease breaking laws differ by state, so your options (and consequences) may look different depending on where you live.
 Even if you don’t have a good reason to legally end a lease, though, you’re usually not trapped in it.
 There are a few methods you might be able to use to get out of a lease, which we’ll go over next.

-Methods To Get Out Of Your Current Lease
+How To Get Out Of A Lease

 If you want to get out of your current lease, the first thing you should do is let your landlord or property manager know.
 It’s usually never a good idea to move out without first alerting your landlord about what’s going on.
 Before moving, be sure to read your lease agreement’s rules and conditions surrounding breaking a lease and leaving.